moiatgit/rustbook/src/ch18-03-pattern-syntax.md

 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-22/src/main.rs:here}}
 ```

-<span class="caption">Listing 18-22: Using an underscore does not bind the
+<span class="caption">Llistat 18-22: Using an underscore does not bind the
 value</span>

 This code works just fine because we never bind `s` to anything; it isn’t moved.